petrapaz/Marvel---ReactJS-Project/README.md

 # MARVEL COMICS REACTJS WEB APP

+## START THE PROJECT ON LOCALHOST:
+- Install Axios for making HTTP requests and React Router for handling routing: npm install axios react-router-dom md5
+- Run the application: npm start

 ## TASK:
 1. Instantiate a new React project and push it to a github repo
 2. Use the Marvel API https://developer.marvel.com/ to get a list of comics and display them on page, cards with at least an image, title and description (you need to create account and obtain API Key)